 |The range of reports Avibase can generate|

-The above is the output generated in Avibase.
-It shows you that if you spent three random days any time in April birding in Frontenac County (Ontario, Canada) you could expect to see 56.8 species based on the cumulative probability scores from eBird.
+The above is the output generated in Avibase - it shows you that if you spent three random days any time in April birding in Frontenac County (Ontario, Canada) you could expect to see 56.8 species based on the cumulative probability scores from eBird.
 You can go through the species list and see how likely you would be to see each individual species.
 For the example above, you have a 77% chance of seeing a Great Blue Heron but only a 3% chance of seeing a Great Egret, good to know!
-I've found it handy when travelling to unfamiliar locations to copy the results into Excel and then colour-code the results based on most likely to least likely and then to have that as an insert in my bird book.
-It makes for a really great "quick reference guide" when trying to beside between two or more similar species.
+I've found it handy when travelling to unfamiliar locations to copy the results into Excel and then colour-code the results based on likelihood and then to have that as an insert in my field guide.
+It makes for a really great "quick reference guide" when trying to decide between two or more similar species.

 But you can go a step further and use My Avibase to create your life list for a region (let's use Frontenac County again) by importing your eBird records.
-Once you make a list in Avibase you can add records if you're eBird life list isn't complete (for example, you know you've seen a Snowy Owl in Frontenac County but you have submitted one yet for eBird).
+Once you make a list in Avibase you can add records manually if your eBird life list isn't complete (for example, you know you've seen a Snowy Owl in Frontenac County but you haven't (yet) submitted one to eBird).
 Once you have a regional life list into Avibase you can make a slight modification to the query:

-In the above screen shot you can see that I switched to see Frontenac (targets) (you can do this using a world or country life list too).
+In the above screen shot you can see that I switched to see Frontenac (targets) (you can do this using a world, country, or province/state life list too).
 The result will show me what species I am most likely to add to my Frontenac County life list in three random days of birding in April: